Horn not OK, please

 Shut up at Calmshet is an hour away from Lonavala.

-The residency overlooks the Vadivali Lake and is surrounded by flora and fauna.
+The residency overlooks the Vadivali Lake and is surrounded by flora

-Art for all Mumbai-based commercial designer and artist Karthikeyan Ramachandran, who runs an ad agency and is set to lauch his own art gallery, False Ceilings, this week, started this residency.
+Mumbai-based commercial designer and artist Karthikeyan Ramachandran, who runs an ad agency and is set to lauch his own art gallery, False Ceilings, this week, started this residency.
 Karthikeyan's father, artist KN Ramachandran, was the main inspiration behind the residency.

 "I would observe him take off to Kerala to escape the chaos of the city.
 He would return, revitalised and bursting with ideas.
 His creative output would also increase during such breaks.
 Every artist needs an undisturbed creative spot to create art.
 Plus, with no phone calls to bother you, you tend to get more work done," he says.